Shopify XML Sitemap Limitations

 One of the benefits/limitations of Shopify (depending on your perspective!) is that it automatically creates XML sitemaps split by page type.

-However, for some more advanced SEO use cases, this can be limiting since these sitemaps cannot be manually altered and new sitemaps cannot easily be created on the CMS (and subsequently uploaded to Search Console.
+However, for some more advanced SEO use cases this can be limiting since these sitemaps cannot be readily altered and new bespoke sitemaps cannot easily be created on the CMS (and subsequently uploaded to Search Console).

 How to create a custom XML sitemap: